Yuva0209/Interactive-Quiz/README.md

 ## Overview

-This is a web-based interactive quiz application built with vanilla HTML, CSS, and JavaScript.
+This is a web-based interactive quiz application built with HTML, CSS, and JavaScript.
 The application features a modern, responsive design with gradient styling, smooth transitions, and an engaging user experience.
 The quiz system is designed to be easily extensible with dynamic question loading and comprehensive result tracking.

 ## System Architecture